ChandlerM2/city-recommender/LEARNED.md

+# Learning Documentation

+## Purpose
+This file documents concepts learned, architectural decisions, and problems encountered while building this project.
+It serves as both a learning journal and interview preparation resource.

-# CENSUS REST API REQUEST
+## CENSUS REST API REQUEST
 - they **aggregate based on geographic boundaries/areas** defined by a FIPS code
   - FIPS code designed by the **NIST** to ID states, counties, cities, and other geo areas
   - [TIGERweb](https://www.census.gov/data/developers/data-sets/TIGERweb-map-service.html) -> geolocation service -> FIPS code